Counting totally real units and eigenvalue patterns in $\rm{SL}_n(\mathbb Z)$ and $\rm{Sp}_{2n}(\mathbb Z)$ in thin tubes: Introduction

 \subsection{Acknowledgements}

 I am grateful to Curt McMullen for many stimulating discussions and to Akshay Venkatesh for suggesting the polynomial-counting viewpoint that proved decisive in our entropy arguments.
-I also thank Emmanuel Breuillard, Sebastian Hurtado, and Dongryul Kim for helpful conversations on this work.
+I also thank Emmanuel Breuillard, Sebastian Hurtado, Dongryul Kim and Arul Shankar for helpful comments on this work.